www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t10-update-dependencies.md

     * [x] Parse Playwright dependency from BOM repo.
     * [x] Parse Playwright version from BOM repo.
     * [ ] Insert parsed Playwright into container POM.
+    * [ ] Disable Playwright prasing during tests, so these do not have to be changed all the time.
     * [ ] Test parsed Playwright version.
     * [ ] Test inserted Playwright version by replacing the default version during test.
 * [ ] Create profile, that updates dependencies.